GuilhermeSenna/GuilhermeSenna/README.md

 ### Hi there / Fala aí 👋

-My name is guilherme senna, I'm from Brazil.
+My name is Guilherme Senna, I'm from Brazil.

 I'm a bachelor in computer science at the State College of Santa Cruz (UESC).
 I like to proactively participate in projects and also to exercise my creativity in my own projects.
 My focus is to specialize in WEB programming, especially frontend with ReactJS in conjunction with NodeJS.
 I also like to do various projects with Python.